dror27/dk-shack/vol1/songs/en/Matters Of The Heart.md

 ‘Cause in matters of the heart\
 I’ve been having some false starts\
 So if I ask you for your hand\
-or where we’re headed,\
+Or where we’re headed\
 \
 Simply touch me, all of the way\
 Don’t worry, I won’t stay\
-It’s just a thing that I need today\
+It’s just a thing I need today\
-And probably every day
+And probably every day\
+\
 ‘Cause it’s always been my faith\
 Touch someone, you’re good as death\
 Everything you’ve ever known\
 Will be taken, forever gone\
 \
-Yes, I’ve touched and I survived\
+Yes, I’ve touched and I've survived\
 Lost it all and I’m alive\
 No more a junky for the pain\
 I want it missionary plain\